Jupiter Icy Moons Explorer: Europa

+Other moons and Jupiter's rings

+More distant spatially resolved observations will also be carried out for several minor irregular satellites and the volcanically active moon Io.
+Juice will monitor the volcanic activity of Io and study the composition of its surface materials.
+The mission will also observe Jupiter's dusty rings and study their interactions with the small inner moons: Metis, Adrastea, Amalthea, and Thebe.

+Jupiter's atmosphere and magnetosphere

+Juice will repeatedly map Jupiter's atmosphere and use its instruments to explore the poorly understood middle and upper atmosphere, focusing on the processes connecting the various layers and measuring, for the first time, the winds in Jupiter's middle atmosphere.
+This will expand our knowledge about the transport of energy between various regions of the atmosphere and illuminate the processes behind the longevity of the Great Red Spot and other weather systems.
+Juice will also explore the magnetosphere of Jupiter in great detail and focus on its interactions with the Galilean moons, especially the processes transporting plasma from Io to the icy moons.

 Science instruments

-On 21 February 2013, after a competition, 11 science instruments were selected by ESA, which are being developed by science and engineering teams from all over Europe, with participation from the US.Japan will also contribute several components for SWI, RPWI, GALA, PEP, JANUS and J-MAG instruments, and will facilitate testing.
+On 21 February 2013, after a competition, 10 science instruments (plus one experiment using the spacecraft's telecommunication system) were selected by ESA, which were developed by science and engineering teams from all over Europe, with participation from the US.
+Japan also contributed several components for SWI, RPWI, GALA, PEP, JANUS, and J-MAG instruments, and will facilitate testing.

 Jovis, Amorum ac Natorum Undique Scrutator (JANUS)

 The name is Latin for "comprehensive observation of Jupiter, his love affairs and descendants."
-A camera system to image Ganymede and interesting parts of the surface of Callisto at better than 400 m/pixel (resolution limited by mission data volume).
+It is a camera system to image Ganymede and interesting parts of the surface of Callisto at better than 400 m/pixel (resolution limited by mission data volume).
 Selected targets will be investigated in high-resolution with a spatial resolution from 25 m/pixel down to 2.4 m/pixel with a 1.3° field of view.
-The camera system has 13 panchromatic, broad and narrow-band filters in the 0.36 µm to 1.1 µm range, and provides stereo imaging capabilities.
-JANUS will also allow relating spectral, laser and radar measurements to geomorphology and thus will provide the overall geological context.
+The camera system has 13 panchromatic, broad and narrow-band filters in the 0.36 μm to 1.1 μm range, and provides stereo imaging capabilities.
+JANUS will also allow relating spectral, laser, and radar measurements to geomorphology and thus will provide the overall geological context.

 Moons and Jupiter Imaging Spectrometer (MAJIS)

-A visible and infrared imaging spectrograph operating from 400 nm to 5.70 µm, with spectral resolution of 3–7 nm, that will observe tropospheric cloud features and minor gas species on Jupiter and will investigate the composition of ices and minerals on the surfaces of the icy moons.
+A visible and infrared imaging spectrograph operating from 0.5 μm to 5.56 μm, with spectral resolution of 3–7 nm, that will observe tropospheric cloud features and minor gas species on Jupiter and will investigate the composition of ices and minerals on the surfaces of the icy moons.
 The spatial resolution will be down to 75 m on Ganymede and about 100 km on Jupiter.